 Our first initiative was to design and create a Peace Garden on an area of otherwise unused sloping grass for the use by the children as a quiet and reflective area.
 We obtained some sponsorship from a number of local organisations and the garden was designed and built and planting commenced during the Autumn of 2014, being formally opened and blessed by Bishop Christopher, the Bishop of Coventry in November 2014.
 Forming a Church isle the central corridor runs between four planted beds and has curved seating at each end and is enclosed on all sides by a native British hedgerow donated by The Woodland Trust.

 We have developed a large allotment space, which has been cultivated from a lawn area to the front of the school, for the growing of a wide range of fruit and vegetables and which is supplemented by coldframes, pots and growbags and a greenhouse.
-We use this to grow throughout the year and much of our produce finds its way into the school kitchen and our cooking club as well as being shared by the Gardening Club members.
+We use this to grow throughout the year and much of our produce finds its way into the school kitchen as well as being shared by the Gardening Club members.

 We have a very active wildlife perspective to the club and have developed a number of bug houses and hotels!, a hedgehog house, frog village, bird feeding area and we are currently working on both a wormery and a second extensive wildlife area to the rear of the school which also includes all of the above, a butterfly and bee garden and bird and bat boxes.
 It was good enough to earn them all a Blue Peter 'Green' Badge!